mickaelandrieu/melon/README.md

 # config/services.yml
 services:

-# no need to create your own services and or classes <3
+# No need to create your own services or classes <3
-# rely on hooks if you need to alter the generated Grid
+# You must rely on hooks if you need to alter the generated Grid (See PrestaShop devdocs)
 ```

 > Look at docs folder for a complete exemple of a module.